 The last preparedness challenge in October is to learn how to fix a broken window.
-As temperatures become colder across the United States, the need for warmth increases.
-A broken window will let outside air in.
-If the damage is caused by a natural disaster, local repairmen will be busy and may not be able to help you immediately.
-So, be prepared with supplies to cover windows yourself.
-Do not attempt to cover any window you cannot safely access.
-Let’s look at some supplies that may help you.
+As temperatures become colder across the United States, the need for warmth inside increases.
+A broken window after a disaster will let outside air in, and local repair people will be too busy to help you.
+Be prepared with supplies to cover windows yourself.
+But never try to reach a window you cannot safely access.
+Let’s look at some supplies that may help.

 1. Learn How to Fix a Broken Window

 - Assess the broken window damage.
 Is it a tiny crack or mostly gone?

 - Put on leather work gloves and safety goggles.

 - Keep children away, and sweep up glass on the floor.
 Do not remove the window!